 Rinse your razor under running water or a sink filled with water once you’re done shaving.

-The tricky areas are usually right underneath your nose and underneath your mouth; again, I use my tongue and some puffed air to make sure the skin isn’t loose in those areas.
-Also, around your jawline, it can be hard to get it smooth all the way along, so what I do is I pull up my skin so it’s taught, and I get smooth results.
+The tricky areas are usually right underneath your nose and underneath your mouth; experiment with using your tongue or filling your cheeks with air to make sure the skin isn’t loose in those areas.
+Also, around your jawline, it can be hard to get it smooth all the way along, so stretching the asking with your free hand can also be a good idea here.

 Every man has different problem areas.
-For example, underneath my right ear, I always have to go in a different direction, otherwise it doesn’t get all the hair.
+For example, underneath his right ear, Raphael always has to go in a different direction, otherwise he doesn’t get all the hair.
 The chin is another area where it can be a little bit difficult.
 Again, use your fingers and your face muscles to keep the skin tight.
 Just shave in different directions, always reapplying the shaving cream.
 After you’re done with the first pass, there will likely be still some residual hair in certain places.
 That’s when it’s time for the second pass.

 Step 5: Make A Second Pass, Across the Grain